Introduction to Multi-Country E-commerce Portal

 Challenges in Building a Multi-Country Portal

 Building a multi-currency portal is easier said than done.
-There are various challenges that need to be addressed before building one.
+Various challenges need to be addressed before building one.

 Each country will have an official currency.
 Customers residing in that county will prefer making purchases in their native currency.
-Eg: American customers like to make payment in USD while customers from the UK prefer the British Pound.
-So, the stores should facilitate purchase in their native currencies.
+Eg: American customers like to make payments in USD while customers from the UK prefer the British Pound.
+So, the stores should facilitate purchases in their native currencies.

 Distinct Purchase Habits

-With a change in culture, purchase habits also change.
-Eg: Customers in Germany would love to make payment using direct debit and wire transfer, while people from Japan prefer credit cards for purchases1.
-So, the system should be planned in a way that it matches the customer preferences.
+With a culture change, purchase habits also change.
+Eg: Customers in Germany would love to make payments using direct debit and wire transfer, while people from Japan prefer credit cards for purchases1.
+So, the system should be planned in a way that matches the customer preferences.

 Each country you target will have a distinct tax structure.
 Eg: Australia has a GST rate2 of 10% while Japan have a consumption tax3 of 10% on most of the goods. e-commerce system should facilitate configuring tax rules for each country.